Journal of Food Science & Technology (JFST)

 Impact Factor: 1.265

-Microbial Decontamination by Novel Technologies – Mechanisms and Application ConceptsSubmit Manuscript no this topic Topic Articles: 2
+Microbial Decontamination by Novel Technologies – Mechanisms and Application ConceptsSubmit Manuscript on this topic

 The application of novel, non-thermal technologies for the gentle preservation of foods is increasing.
 Some of the technologies, such as high hydrostatic pressure processing or pulsed electric fields, are already used in industrial scale.
 Others, such as cold plasma, ebeam, ultra high pressure homogenization or pulsed light, mainly exist in pilot scale and intensive research is performed in order to develop processes for the production of safe foods in industrial scale.